 Compatibility: This API can be used for building Android and web apps.

 Costs: Google doesn’t take any fees for using its API.
 There are no fees for users, merchants, or developers.
-Merchants must pay only processing fees taken by their payment processors.
+Merchant account owners must pay only processing fees taken by their payment processors.

 Apple Pay API

 What this API offers: Apple Pay ensures seamless and fast payments conducted via traditional credit and debit cards, as well as other methods.
-If your app is integrated with Apple Pay, payments take a single click, which makes this method one of users’ most preferred choices for making transactions.
+If your app is integrated with this payment system, transactions take a single click, which makes this method one of users’ most preferred choices for making transactions.

 Apple allows using its API for making payments in iOS, iPadOS, and watchOS apps, and on websites in the Safari browser.

 Apple Pay provides increased security of payments, as each transaction requires confirmation via Face ID, Touch ID, or a passcode.
-Merchants do not deal with customers’ sensitive data directly in their systems.
+Merchant account owners do not deal with customers’ sensitive data directly in their systems.

 Moreover, thanks to tokenization, Apple Pay is practically impossible to hack.